 By attending an education workshop with an Addiction Medicine Specialist, clinicians and other people who work in health care and support roles can gain more information and tools to help assess, manage and treat people who are at risk or have problems with alcohol or drugs.

-Problematic substance use is a chronic, relapsing condition which is difficult to treat.
+Dependent substance use is a chronic, relapsing condition which is difficult to treat.
 GPs and other primary care professionals have a key role to play in prevention, early detection and management of substance misuse and dependence.

-- Withdrawal – other
+- GP Withdrawal Management

 Upcoming events can be found on our Drug and Alcohol First Aid Eventbrite page.

-Lives Lived Well celebrates diversity and is committed to providing inclusive services.
+Lives Lived Well celebrates diversity and is committed to providing inclusive services and workplaces.
 Everyone has the right to live well, with dignity and respect.
-We offer support to all people without judgment or discrimination.
+We offer support to all people without judgement or discrimination.